joshuanunn/monkey-plusplus/README.md

 $ make compiler
 ```

-## Under the Hood

-TBC

 ## Benchmarks

 Simple benchmark builds are provided in order to compare the relative performance of the interpreter and compiler implementations.
-The benchmarks follow those outlined in the books, which are based on the (very inefficient) recursive calculation of the value of the 35th term in the fibonacci sequence (9227465).
+The benchmarks follow those outlined in the books, which are based on the (very inefficient) recursive calculation of the value of the 35th term in the Fibonacci sequence (9227465).
 These work by simply switching out the "front-end" REPL for a hard-coded input string including the definition of a recursive `fibonacci` function followed by a call to `fibonacci(35)`.

 The interpreter and compiler benchmark runs can optionally each be modified by first editing the files [compiler/benchmark.cpp](./compiler/benchmark.cpp) or [interpreter/benchmark.cpp](./interpreter/benchmark.cpp), and then built following the example commands below from in the repository root.
 The benchmark builds will produce the relevant executables `benchmark-interpreter` and `benchmark-compiler`.
 Finally, the relevant benchmarks can be run by executing these binary builds.